gchq/stroom-docs/user-guide/pipelines/reference-data.md

 ### Context data lookups

 Some event streams have a Context stream associated with them.
-Context streams all the system sending the events to Stroom to supply and additional stream of data that provides context to the raw event stream.
+Context streams allow the system sending the events to Stroom to supply an additional stream of data that provides context to the raw event stream.
+This can be useful when the system sending the events has no control over the event content but needs to supply additional information.
-The context stream can be used in lookups.
+The context stream can be used in lookups as a reference source to decorate events on receipt.
 Context reference data is specific to a single event stream so is transient in nature, therefore the On Heap Store is used to hold it for the duration of the event stream processing only.

+Typically the reference loader for a context stream will include a translation step to convert the raw context data into `reference:2` XML.

 ## Reference Data API